cronus/SimpleDB/lab2.md

 operation it should use for aggregation.
 Subsequently, the client code should call `Aggregator.mergeTupleIntoGroup()` for every tuple in the child iterator.
-After all tuples have been merged, the client can retrieve a DbIterator of aggregation results.
+After all tuples have been merged, the client can retrieve a OpIterator of aggregation results.
 Each tuple in the result is a pair of the form `(groupValue, aggregateValue)`, unless the value of the group by field was `Aggregator.NO_GROUPING`, in which case the result is a single tuple of the form `(aggregateValue)`.